Associate Dean of Psychology, Associate Professor

 Internship.
 Students are encouraged to take an internship ( ) to augment their classroom experience.
 Internships for four credit hours are regarded as the norm.
 Eight credit hour internships are also permitted; however, only four hours of internship credit may be counted toward the major credit hours requirement.
 Additional credits taken in internship will satisfy the College requirement for general upper-division electives.

-The Department of Psychology also encourages undergraduate students to pursue independent or collaborative research in preparation for their graduate studies in the field of psychology.
-Consequently, the department offers an honors program for those students who meet the academic qualifications and are approved by department faculty.
-In addition, students may join a research group as an independent study.
+Research.
+The Department of Psychology also encourages undergraduate students to pursue collaborative research () in preparation for their graduate studies in the field of psychology.

 PSYC 101.
 Introduction to Psychology.
 Provides an introduction to psychology as a social and behavioral science, focusing on its major topics, methods, theories, applications, and the integration of psychology and Christianity.